 At this point, you might be understandably lost in a haze of words.
 Propositional logic is not easy to explain in words and can be more succinctly demonstrated in a diagram (which is why it is also called “formal” logic, that is, logic according to form).
 Here’s a diagram that shows both Josh’s real-life situation and a more abstract picture that shows in a universal way how this kind of logic works.

 With this all in mind, we conclude that only statement III must be true.
+If Josh had a biology lab on Thursdays, then he would have a chemistry class on that day as well.
+But his chemistry class only meets on Monday, Wednesday, and Friday.
 The answer is B.

 Instead of universal formal logic statements, the CLT may, on rare occasions, present you with questions involving particular (limiting) words like “most” or “some”.

-You need not make a lot of flashcards related to logic questions, but if you are not familiar with any of the key terms in this module, making flashcards with the term and definition would be a good idea.
+You do not need to make many flashcards related to logic questions, but if you are not familiar with any of the key terms in this module, making flashcards with the term and definition would be a good idea.

 At the Lyceum School, the sports offered for girls in the spring are tennis, softball, and track.
 No student may participate in both tennis and softball due to scheduling conflicts, but track may be pursued alongside either of the other two sports.
 If Corinne wants to do at least one spring sport but does not participate in track, which of the following must be true?